michal-harish/drift/README.md

-AIM - crossing large data sets in memory - a conceptual child of Cassandra, Spark and Kafka
+working name: AIM - crossing large data sets in memory - a conceptual child of Cassandra, Spark and Kafka candidate name: DRIFT - as in concept drift theory - this project is about fast sequential processing of key-ed data sets

 Motivation
 ==========